-ABOUT PSYCHOLOGY 101
+ABOUT PSYCHOLOGY 102

 This psychology course will introduce you to some of the major research areas within the field of psychology: the scientific study of behaviour.
-The course begins with an overview of psychology and its research methods, and then covers several fundamental topics in psychology such as biological psychology, learning and memory, consciousness, and language.
+The course covers several fundamental topics in psychology (for example, social behaviour, intelligence, motivation, emotion, development, and personality).
+The course concludes with the topic of psychological disorders and their treatment.

-This section of PSYC101 is an online distance education course.
+This section of PSYC102 is an online distance education course.
 The course uses an open-source text that is supplemented by many video-based lectures and online resources.
 In addition, the course contains interviews with some leading research psychologists and some educational animations.